SohamBose1999/puma-store/README.md

 <h3>This is a fully functional shoe ordering web application built using HTML, CSS, and JavaScript.
 The app provides a seamless and interactive shopping experience for users looking to purchase shoes online.</h3>
 <strong>Features</strong>
 <br/>
-Shoe Selection: Browse and select from a variety of shoe categories.
+1.Shoe Selection: Browse and select from a variety of shoe categories.
 <br/>
-Customization: Change shoe color and size to meet personal preferences.
+2.Customization: Change shoe color and size to meet personal preferences.
 <br/>
-Payment Integration: Secure payment processing for a smooth checkout experience.
+3.Payment Integration: Secure payment processing for a smooth checkout experience.
 <br/>
-Responsive Design: Ensures compatibility across different devices and screen sizes.
+4.Responsive Design: Ensures compatibility across different devices and screen sizes.
 <br/>
 <strong>Technologies Used</strong>
 <br/>
-HTML: For the structure and layout of the web pages.
+1.HTML: For the structure and layout of the web pages.
 <br/>
-CSS: For styling and designing the user interface.
+2.CSS: For styling and designing the user interface.
 <br/>
-JavaScript: For interactive features and functionality.
+3.JavaScript: For interactive features and functionality.